 Nearby places to explore:

-Piccadilly Circus, Leicester Square and Covent Garden are all within walking distance.
-The theatres – just a stone's throw away – include: Queens, Prince Edward, Cambridge and Her Majesty’s.
+Other popular tourist attractions like Piccadilly Circus, Leicester Square and Covent Garden are all within walking distance.
+The theatres – just a stone's throw away – include: Sondheim, Prince Edward, Cambridge and Her Majesty’s.
 For jazz fans, Ronnie Scott’s is just around the corner, as well as both The National Gallery and National Portrait Gallery, for culture vultures.

 Address: The Palomar, 34 Rupert Street, W1D 6DN